a-gn/reimpl/README.md

-# Implementations of 3D reconstruction algorithms
+# Re-implementations of research papers